 Did I mention that it’s also available in multiple “aromas” or flavors?
 My favorite is the 100 percent natural Delicious Mint, which combines spearmint oil, cornmint oil, anise camphor, and menthol to create a fresh fragrance that makes my mouth feel even cleaner.
 If you're more into tropical tastes, Cocofloss also comes in Fresh Coconut, Strawberries, and Cara Cara Orange and, for gelato-lovers, there’s also Chocolate and Vanilla Bean.

-A six-month supply will set you back $25 on Amazon, but, hey, it is worth it.
+A single container will set you back $9 on Sephora, Anthropologie, or Cocofloss, but, hey, it is worth it.
 Case in point?
 After nearly two years of Cocofloss-ing, I officially have a mouth that warrants an “everything looks great” response from my dentist, which not only feels great but is also fantastic for my health.
 All smiles over here.